project-lighter/lighter/docs/basics/quickstart.md

 A Lighter config contains two main components:

 - **Trainer**: Manages the training loop and related settings.
-- **LighterSystem**: Defines the model, datasets, optimizer, and other components.
+- **System**: Defines the model, datasets, optimizer, and other components.

 ### Trainer
 The Trainer section encapsulates all the details necessary for running training, evaluation, or inference processes.
 It is a vital component of training automation in PyTorch Lightning.
 For more details, refer to the [PyTorch Lightning Trainer documentation](https://lightning.ai/docs/pytorch/stable/common/trainer.html).